DevSide/dynamock/README.md

     "filepath": "{string} [default=``] - Filepath to serve with auto mime-types", "options": {
-      "delay": "{number} [default=0] - Delay the response with a number of milliseconds", "lifetime": "{number} [default=1] - Number of times the fixture can be consumed before getting removed" }
+      "delay": "{number} [default=0] - Delay the response with a number of milliseconds", "lifetime": "{number} [default=1] - Number of times the fixture can be consumed before getting removed, use 0 for unlimited consumption"
+    }
   },
   "responses": "{array} [default=[]] - Array of responses"